crypto-org-chain/chain-docs/docs/chain-details/module_distribution.md

 #### Block reward

 Block rewards are distributed proportionally to all validators relative to their voting power.
-This means that even though each validator gains atoms with each reward, all validators will maintain equal weight over time.
+This means that even though each validator gains cro with each reward, all validators will maintain equal weight over time.

 For the validator operator, the distribution information is updated if: